Trust For Public Land

 Overview

-In fiscal year 2023, TPL distributed $182,179,357 in grants to 91 organizations.
-While TPL is best known as a land conservation organization that creates parks and protects open spaces, they also operate as a grant-making foundation through several targeted programs that support community organizations, municipalities, schools, and tribal nations working on park equity, climate resilience, and outdoor access projects.
+In fiscal year 2023, TPL distributed $290,939,884 in grants.
+While TPL is best known as a land conservation organisation that creates parks and protects open spaces, they also operate as a grant-making foundation through several targeted programmes that support community organisations, municipalities, schools, and tribal nations working on park equity, climate resilience, and outdoor access projects.

-TPL's strategic approach focuses on data-driven solutions to address park access disparities, with research showing that neighborhoods where most residents identify as people of color have access to 43% less park acreage than predominantly white neighborhoods.
-The organization's current leadership includes Dr. Carrie Besnette Hauser, who became President and CEO in 2024.
+TPL's strategic approach focuses on data-driven solutions to address park access disparities, with research showing that neighbourhoods where most residents identify as people of colour have access to 43% less park acreage than predominantly white neighbourhoods.
+The organisation's current leadership includes Dr. Carrie Besnette Hauser, who became President and CEO in 2024.

 Funding Priorities